 Battery Life and Charging

 Your walkie-talkie is only as good as long as it has a charge, and there can be a pretty big spread in battery capacities, as well as discharge rates.
-The smallest battery in our testing was the 800 mAH rechargeable found in the Motorola T600, which we found averaged around 8 hours of casual use before needing to be recharged.
+The smallest battery in testing was the 800 mAh rechargeable found in the Motorola T600, which I found averaged around 8 hours of casual use before needing to be recharged.

 Rocky Talkie must use some special battery-conserving tech, as they both outlasted even some of the larger battery radios, including the BCA Link Mini (1,800 mAh) and Baofeng BF-F8HP (2,000 mAh).
-Beyond that, the BCA Link 2.0 stretches the life to up to a claimed 80 hours, followed by the Mountain Lab Scout (2,500 mAh) and Cobra ACXT1035R FLT (3,000 mAh) โ both supremely long-lasting radios.
+Beyond that, the BCA Link 2.0 stretches the life to up to a claimed 80 hours, followed by the Mountain Lab Scout, Midland GXT67 Pro (2,500 mAh), and Cobra ACXT1035R FLT (3,000 mAh) — all supremely long-lasting radios.

-We reserved a special place for radios that can operate with either a rechargeable battery pack or traditional batteries โ as this is an excellent way to squeeze even more time out of your radio.
-The Cobra ACX, Mountain Lab Scout, Midland GXT1000 and X-Talker, Motorola T600, and Baofeng BF-F8HP (with optional battery pack) can all do this, and, for example, the Motorola T600 can squeeze out 8 hours on rechargeables, but 23 on AA batteries.
+I reserved a special place for radios that can operate with either a rechargeable battery pack or traditional batteries, as this is an excellent way to squeeze even more time out of your radio.
+The Cobra ACX, Mountain Lab Scout, Midland GXT1000 and X-Talker, Motorola T600, and Baofeng BF-F8HP (with optional battery pack) can all do this.
+For example, the Motorola T600 can squeeze out 8 hours on rechargeables but 23 on AA batteries.

-For those rechargeable radios, we gave preference for those that incorporated a forward-thinking USB-C charging port over the dated Micro-USB.
+For rechargeable radios, I preferred those that incorporated a forward-thinking USB-C charging port over the dated Micro-USB.
 Battery life indicators across the walkies ranged from simple three-bar icons to the percentages that flash during boot-up on both the Rocky Talkies.
 If you’re planning on being remote and off the cord for an extended period of time, it’s not a bad bet to take along a portable power bank to keep your walkies topped off.

 Durability and Waterproofing